stolostron/rhacm-docs/manage_cluster/security.md

 For more details about the policy definitions, see the [{{site.data.keyword.contain_soft}} Pod Security Policy Definitions ![Opens in a new tab](../../images/icons/launch-glyph.svg "Opens in a new tab")](https://ibm.biz/cpkspec-psp){: new_window}.

-If you install {{site.data.keyword.product}} version {{site.data.keyword.version}} or later as a new installation, the default pod security policy setting is the `ibm-restricted-psp` policy, which is applied to all of the existing and newly created namespaces.
+If you install Red Hat Advanced Cluster Management for Kubernetes version {{site.data.keyword.version}} or later as a new installation, the default pod security policy setting is the `ibm-restricted-psp` policy, which is applied to all of the existing and newly created namespaces.
 If you upgrade to version {{site.data.keyword.version}} or later from an earlier version, the default pod security is the `ibm-anyuid-hostpath-psp` policy, which is unrestricted and is applied by default to all of the existing and newly created namespaces.
 The upgraded settings are unrestricted to prevent any disruptions with access issues on the applications and pods that are already running in your cluster.

-You can also use the {{site.data.keyword.product}} CLI commands to view the current settings of the cluster, and to toggle the pod security policy between restricted and unrestricted modes.
-See [{{site.data.keyword.product}} CLI cm commands (cm)](../../cloudctl/3.2.3/cli_cm_commands.md) for more information about using these commands.
+You can also use the Red Hat Advanced Cluster Management for Kubernetes CLI commands to view the current settings of the cluster, and to toggle the pod security policy between restricted and unrestricted modes.
+See [Red Hat Advanced Cluster Management for Kubernetes CLI cm commands (cm)](../../cloudctl/3.2.3/cli_cm_commands.md) for more information about using these commands.

-You can view the PodSecurityPolicy CLI command settings information in the {{site.data.keyword.product}} console by selecting the settings icon on the Pod Security page.
+You can view the PodSecurityPolicy CLI command settings information in the Red Hat Advanced Cluster Management for Kubernetes console by selecting the settings icon on the Pod Security page.

 The *namespace overview* page shows the pod security policies for every namespace.
 See [Namespaces](../../iam/3.4.0/projects.md) for more information about namespaces.